 My Observations:

-This suggests everyone using the machine (up to 4 users) can have their name set up as a user, with their coffees set up exactly how they like them, including strength, how much milk, and temperature.
+This means everyone using the machine (up to 4 users) can have their name set up as a user, with their coffees set up exactly how they like them, including strength, how much milk, and temperature.

-So you can continually tweak the settings for your latte, for instance, and when you’re happy with that – it’ll be the same every time regardless of who else is using the machine, as long as they don’t prank you by messing with your settings ;-).
+So you can continually tweak the settings for your latte, for instance, and when you’re happy with that – it’ll be the same each time regardless of who else is using the machine, as long as they don’t prank you by messing with your settings ;-).

 There are five versions of the Cadorna.